Get

 Avoid food with fillers, artificial preservatives, and flavors.
 Free feeding should also be avoided so you can monitor how much your dog is eating.
 Changes in eating habits are an important indication that something is wrong.
 Establishing daily mealtimes prevents your dog from overeating, which can cause obesity and lead to many other problems.

 You can get food that will support the current life stage of your dog or any health problems they are facing.
-If you are ever stuck with where to start when finding a balanced, nutritious diet for your Whollie, contact your veterinarian for advice.
+If you are ever stuck with where to start when finding a balanced, nutritious diet for your Whollie, contact a veterinarian for advice.

 Exercise